You’ve just started your own business. You know you need a website. Tiny issue? You don’t have that much of a budget yet.

 You, my friend, have been officially hit by analysis paralysis.

-Okay, considering the options above, I’ll be one of those that will end up recommending WordPress.
+Many will say WordPress.
 But it’s not just because it’s WordPress.

 What should you ask yourself first: Am I fine with being tied to a third party platform?